Our Services

 If a breakup, conflict, or relationship crisis is causing persistent distress, mood changes, or difficulty functioning, it may go beyond typical sadness.

-In some cases, intense stress related to life changes—including relationship challenges—can contribute to a clinically recognized stress-related condition.
-If you're experiencing symptoms like persistent anxiety, withdrawal from activities, or difficulty coping with recent relationship changes, Ubie's free AI-powered Adjustment Disorder symptom checker can help you understand whether what you're experiencing may benefit from professional support.
+In some cases, intense stress related to life changes—including relationship challenges—can contribute to clinically recognized conditions.
+If you're experiencing symptoms like persistent anxiety, withdrawal from activities, or difficulty coping with recent relationship changes, try Ubie's free symptom checker to better understand what you're experiencing and whether it may benefit from professional support.

 Yes—but not automatically.